isomerpages/csc-knowledge/_digital-issue-11/Pro Tip: Mindfulness in Prioritisation.md

 <div class="grid-item item">

-<p>Urgent tasks are those which are externally driven, usually by deadlines.
+<p><b>Urgent</b> tasks are those which are externally driven, usually by deadlines.
 They require immediate attention but spending too much time on them (also known as ‘firefighting’) can lead to stress and anxiety, causing you to lose sight of the bigger picture.</p>

-<p>Tasks are considered important based on what matters to you personally.
+<p>Tasks are considered <b>important</b> based on what matters to you personally.
 Such tasks contribute to your long-term goals and call for more thoughtful planning and action.
 As these tasks may not produce immediate results, they often tend to get neglected when your time is consumed by urgent demands.</p>

 </div>